Safe Routes to School

 - Make bicycling and walking to school a safer and more appealing transportation alternative, thereby encouraging a healthy and active lifestyle from an early age

-In July 2013, MAP-21 – the new federal transportation bill -- became law, folding SRTS into a new Transportation Alternatives program.
+In July 2013, MAP-21 (the new federal transportation bill) became law, folding SRTS into a new Transportation Alternatives program.
 SRTS projects are now eligible to compete for funding alongside other programs, including the Transportation Enhancements program and Recreational Trails program.
-VDOT’s Local Assistance Division is managing the Transportation Alternatives program.
-Click here for more information.
+VDOT’s Local Assistance Division manages the Transportation Alternatives program.
+More information >>

-Virginia SRTS Program Strategic Plan
+SRTS Strategic Plan

 Transportation and Mobility Planning Division

 1401 E. Broad St.